Hypersonic flow onto a large curved wedge and the dissipation of shock wave: Introduction

 \section{Introduction}

 We are concerned with the problems of attached shock arising in hypersonic flows past wedges with large data.
-These problems are fundamental not only in aerodynamics but also in the mathematical theory of multidimensional conservation laws since their solutions plays the role of building blocks of general solutions to the multidimensional Euler equations for compressible fluids \cite{Anderson2006AIAA} \cite{CourantFriedrichs1976AMS}.
-When a supersonic flow past a wedge with angle less than a critical value, attached shock appears ahead of it.
+These problems are fundamental not only in aerodynamics but also in the mathematical theory of multidimensional conservation laws since their solutions play the role of building blocks of general solutions to the multidimensional Euler equations for compressible fluids \cite{Anderson2006AIAA} \cite{CourantFriedrichs1976AMS}.
+When a supersonic flow passes a wedge with an angle less than a critical value, an attached shock appears ahead of it.
 As the Mach number of the upcoming flow increases, the shock fronts approach the wedge, the region between the shock and the wedge becomes narrower and narrower, which is called a thin shock layer.
 The flow is called hypersonic if its Mach number is bigger than 5.
-The hypersonic flows show difference features from that of supersonic flows.
-The thin shock layer experiences small variation as the Mach number of the incoming flow varies after it is larger than some value.
-This important feature was observed in physical and engineer.
-However, many fundamental issues for hypersonic flow past obstacles have not been understood, including the global structure, stability and asymptotic.
-Therefore, it is essential to establish the global existence and structural stability of solutions of hypersonic flow past an obstacle in order to understand fully the Mach independent principle.
-On the other hand, there has been no rigorous mathematical results on the global existence and stability of the solution, including the case of potential flow which is widely used in aerodynamics (cf. \cite{Anderson2006AIAA}, \cite{CourantFriedrichs1976AMS}).
-One of the main reasons is that the problems involve several challenging difficulties in the analysis of nonlinear partial differential equations such as solution with large data, free boundary problems, and singularity similar as vacuum when the shock layer is thin.
+The hypersonic flows show different features from those of supersonic flows.
+The thin shock layer experiences small variations as the Mach number of the incoming flow increases beyond a certain value.
+This important feature was observed in physical and engineering.
+However, many fundamental issues for hypersonic flow past obstacles have not been understood, including the global structure, stability and asymptotic behavior.
+Therefore, it is essential to establish the global existence and structural stability of solutions of hypersonic flow past an obstacle in order to understand fully the Mach number independence principle.
+On the other hand, there has been no rigorous mathematical results on the global existence and stability of the solution, including the case of potential flow which is widely used in aerodynamics (cf. \cite{Anderson2006AIAA} \cite{CourantFriedrichs1976AMS}).
+One of the main reasons is that the problems involve several challenging difficulties in the analysis of nonlinear partial differential equations such as solutions with large data, free boundary problems, and singularity similar as vacuum when the shock layer is thin.
 In this paper we develop a rigorous mathematical approach to overcome these difficulties and establish a global theory of existence and stability for hypersonic flow past a curved wedge for potential flow.
 The techniques and ideas developed here will be useful for other nonlinear problems involving similar difficulties.